synyx/puppet-mongodb/README.md

 ##Overview

-A Puppet module to install and manage mongodb from 10gen repository
+A Puppet module to install and manage mongodb from 10gen repository.

+Supported plattform:
+* Debian 7
+* Ubuntu 12.04
+* CentOS 6.5

 ##Usage